Category: Main Dish | Prep Time: 20 mins | Cook Time: 20 mins

 - 2/3 cup water

-Heat your oil in a medium sized sauté pan.
-At the same time, cut your fish into medium-sized pieces, making sure the filets are deboned and cleaned.
-Add your fish to the pan and fry on medium heat for 5 minutes (2 ½ on each side).
+1. Heat your oil in a medium sized pan.
+At the same time, cut your fish into medium-sized pieces, making sure that the filets are deboned and cleaned.
+Add your fish to the pan and fry on medium heat, 2 ½ minutes each side.
 Drain the fish on a paper towel and set aside.

-Dice the onions and add them to the pan, sautéing until golden and translucent.
-Add the turmeric, garam masala, salt, pepper and cumin to the pan and allow them to cook for 10 seconds.
-Transfer the garlic, ginger and tomato paste to the pan, and cook the mixture for about five minutes.
+2. Dice the onions and add them to the pan, cooking until golden and translucent.
+Add the turmeric, garam masala, salt, pepper and cumin to the pan.
+Allow them to cook for 10 seconds.
+Transfer the garlic, ginger and tomato paste to the pan.
+Cook the mixture for about 5 minutes.

-Serve with rice or naan [makes 4 servings].
+4. Serve with rice or naan.
+Makes 4 servings.

 Every donation helps us feed our SOS children across the globe!
 Join our cause!